cristobalgrau/terraform-beginner-bootcamp-2023/journal/week2.md

 This Terraform resource block is used to define and configure a specific instance of a "terratowns_home" resource, providing values for its attributes.
 When you apply your Terraform configuration, Terraform will create or update the corresponding resource in your infrastructure based on these settings.

-## Implementing more than one Resources/Home in TerraTown
+## Implementing more than one Resource-Home in TerraTown

-1. **Create the corresponding variables for each resource:** In your root `variable.tf` you need to set you variables for each resource.
-For convenience and simplicity in the code, you can set them as an **Object Type** and include like a sub-variables on them, like an array.
+1. **Create the corresponding variables for each resource:** In your root `variable.tf` you need to set your variables for each resource.
+For convenience and simplicity in the code, you can set them as an **Object Type** and include like sub-variables on them, like an array.

 ```tf
 variable "name1...nameX" {